28788 North Main Street

 Peace, Thack

-To download the Epiphany Service Bulletin and January Servers Schedule, please click on the links below:
+To download the Thrift Shop Scholarship Application click on the link below:

 Church Calendar -